 2. Upon reaching New Farm Park swing back to the river if not detouring for a playground visit or rose garden stroll and stick to it until the Powerhouse.
 Here Proud Mary's overlooking the child-magnet flood sculpture is a laidback spot for a circuit breaker as is the Powerhouse itself which almost always has a photo exhibition, comedy act or something else free happening.

 3. Continue on around the front of the Powerhouse to join up with Cutters Landing, overlooked by the CSR Refinery.
-The rest of the boardwalk to Teneriffe is dotted with relics of the days as loading docks for the wool stores, including the old red brick engine room that was a kind of early 20th century refrigeration room for shipped meat to be kept cool, and a scattering of old rusted dock bollards.
+The rest of the boardwalk to Teneriffe is dotted with relics of the days as loading docks for the wool stores, including a submarine heritage trail, the old red brick engine room that was a kind of early 20th century refrigeration room for shipped meat to be kept cool, and a scattering of old rusted dock bollards.

 4. Arrive at the ferry stop bus shelter which is actually an old red brick World War II air raid shelter.

 Eves on the River close to the Teneriffe Ferry Wharf is a cool lawn-fronted café for a finishing or halfway refuel while the ferry stop bus shelter is an old red brick World War II air raid shelter.